Patricia Lock Dawson

 Patricia Lock Dawson is an American politician who has been mayor of Riverside, California since 2020, when she was elected.
 Lock Dawson succeeded Rusty Bailey.
 She previously spent nine years on the Riverside Unified School District Board of Trustees.

+In October 2025 Riverside Mayor Patricia Lock-Dawson was selected to lead the Big City Mayors, a statewide coalition made up of the mayors of California’s 13 largest cities.
+She earned her bachelor's degree in biology from the University of California, Riverside and her master's degree in wildlife ecology from the University of Washington.